 2019 – Sparkle Society

 We formalise our partnership under the name ‘Sparkle Society’.
-As an arts business we focus on finding paid work for members of the collective.
+As an arts business we focus on finding paid work for members of our collective.
 We work with a range of Melbourne and Brisbane based organisations including Moreland and Bayside councils, Level Crossing Removal Project and the Tivoli Drive in Cinema to provide entertainment for events.

 Transparency with artists becomes one of our core values.